Skip to main content Skip to secondary navigation

 Earth/Mars globe

-Prof. Lapôtre is always looking for motivated students and postdocs to join his lab and work on exciting projects related to planetary surface processes and planetary exploration.
+Prof. Lapôtre is always looking for motivated students and postdocs to join his lab and work on exciting projects related to sedimentary processes and planetary surfaces.

 Graduate studies

 Check this webpage for the latest info on the application process.
-Prospective students interested in joining our lab to apply concepts of process geomorphology, physical sedimentology, and spectroscopy to the study of planetary surfaces and rocks (including those of Earth) are encouraged to contact Prof. Lapôtre.
+Prospective students interested in joining our lab to apply concepts of physical sedimentology, process geomorphology, and spectroscopy to the study of paleoenvironments on Earth and other planetary surfaces are encouraged to contact Prof. Lapôtre.

 Postdoctoral research

-Prospective postdoctoral scholars interested in applying their expertise to the study of planetary surfaces and exploration are invited to contact Prof. Lapôtre to discuss potential projects and funding avenues.
+Prospective postdoctoral scholars interested in applying their expertise to the study of paleoenvironments on Earth and other planetary surfaces are invited to contact Prof. Lapôtre to discuss potential projects and funding avenues.

 Contact Prof. Lapôtre @ mlapotre at stanford.edu.